MengyuWu/ADB-HW1-MW2907/README.txt

 showing document contents to the user (name, url, description), calculating term frequency and adding any new words into the set of all terms, and calculating the tf-idf for each term in the document.

-Term.java: Each term has a term (name) and weight.
+Term.java: Each term has a term (name) and weight, which is later used to determine which words to add to the query.

-AllTerms.java: Contains methods for calculating document frequency (the number of docs that have Term t), and keeps a set of all unique terms encountered...
+AllTerms.java: Contains methods for calculating document frequency (the number of docs that have Term t), and keeps a set of all unique terms encountered during this iteration.

-QueryVector.java:
+QueryVector.java: Query vector object storing the weights of each term found in the current iteration.

 e).
 Query-modification Method:
 The main algorithm is based on Rocchio Algorithm: